 (1) Conventional Pesticides - Final Rule Published October 26, 2007

-In a final rule regarding data requirements for conventional pesticides published in the Federal Register (October 26, 2007), EPA eliminated certain data requirements and added a few new studies to provide new scientific information for risk assessment purposes in areas not previously addressed.
+The final rule for data requirements for conventional pesticides published in the Federal Register (October 26, 2007) eliminated certain data requirements and added a few new studies to provide new scientific information for risk assessment purposes in areas not previously addressed.
 The majority of changes were modifications based on current risk assessment data needs.
 Few of the additions represent truly new requirements.

 (2) Biochemical and Microbial Pesticides - Final Rule Published Oct.
 26, 2007

 The final rule for biochemical and microbial pesticides, published in the Federal Register, (October 26, 2007) reduces regulatory burden for the pesticide industry.
 The majority of changes are modifications based on current risk assessment data needs, technical revisions, clarifications in test notes, and regulatory experience during the many years since EPA published the original rule.